aisultanios/RebFit/README.md

 * Frameworks: UIKit, SwiftUI, StoreKit, CoreData, MapKit, AVKit, CoreLocation, CoreMotion, Local Notifications, Push Notifications
 * API's: Apple Music API, Vimeo API.

-RebFit is a fitness application, that covers all spectrums of fit lifestyle.
+### RebFit is a fitness application, that covers all spectrums of fit lifestyle.
 Be it weightlifting, calishtenics or even running, RebFit covers users needs.

-Training Plans.

 Training Plans as well as all the information in text-format is stored on google firebase servers.
 User is given 3 types of training plans: 1.
 Build Muscle, 2.
 Lose Weight, 3.
 General Plans.